Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: The enhanced derivative-free Milstein scheme

-for $t \in [0,T]$ such that the iterated stochastic integral can be split into two parts and simulation becomes straight forward (see \cite{MR3320928} for a proof). \\ \\ For some arbitrarily fixed $N$, $K$ and $M$, let $(\YY_m)_{0 \leq m \leq M}$ with $\mathcal{F}_{t_m}$-$\mathcal{B}(H)$-measurable random variables $\YY_m \colon \Omega \to H_N$ denote the discrete time approximation process for $(X_{t_m})_{0 \leq m \leq M}$.
-Now we introduce a scheme which does not employ the derivative of $B$ and therefore allows for the efficient application to a broader class of SPDEs than the Milstein scheme proposed in \cite{MR3320928}.
-Following ideas for ordinary SDEs in \cite{MR2669396} we propose a scheme which is characterized by moving one of the sums into the argument.
-Thereby, fewer function evaluations are necessary which results in a higher order of convergence.
-For some arbitrarily fixed $N$, $K$ and $M$ we define the \EDFM as $\YY_0 = P_N \xi$ and
+for $t \in [0,T]$ such that the iterated stochastic integral can be split into two parts and simulation becomes straightforward, see~\cite{MR3320928} for a proof.

+For some arbitrarily fixed $N$, $K$, and $M$, let $(\YY_m)_{0 \leq m \leq M}$ with $\mathcal{F}_{t_m}$-$\mathcal{B}(H)$-measurable random variables $\YY_m \colon \Omega \to H_N$ denote the discrete time approximation process for $(X_{t_m})_{0 \leq m \leq M}$.
+Now, we introduce a scheme which does not employ the derivative of $B$ and therefore allows for a more efficient application to a broader class of SPDEs than the Milstein scheme proposed in~\cite{MR3320928}.
+The main ingredient for the reduction of the computational cost is to apply a specially tailored approximation of the derivative of the operator $B$.
+The crucial point is to avoid the use of any bilinear operators or their naive approximation that would boost the computational cost.
+Roughly speaking, the idea of discretizing the nonlinear operator $B'(Y)$ for any $Y \in H_{\beta}$ using standard difference quotients in each direction of the orthonormal basis

+for all $k \in \mathcal{I}_N$ would result in $N+1$ necessary evaluations of the nonlinear operator $B$.
+This is not efficient as $N$ is not a fixed number but has to increase for higher precision in the infinite dimensional case.
+Therefore, instead of first approximating the operator $B'(Y)$ itself and then applying the approximate operator to some arguments $(u,\tilde{e}_j)$ in order to calculate $B'(Y)(u,\tilde{e}_j)$, a much more efficient idea is to directly approximate the value $B'(Y)(u,\tilde{e}_j)$ by

+especially if only one fixed evaluation of $B'(Y)(\cdot,\tilde{e}_j)$ is needed.
+The crucial point is that it is relatively cheap to directly approximate directional derivatives by finite differences.
+Here, only two evaluations of the nonlinear operator $B$ are necessary, independent of the dimension $N$.

+Following ideas for ordinary SDEs in \cite{MR2669396}, we propose a scheme which is characterized by moving one of the sums into the argument.
+Thereby, fewer function evaluations are necessary which results in a higher effective order of convergence.
+For SPDE~\eqref{SPDE} with commutative noise \eqref{Comm} and some arbitrarily fixed $N$, $K$, and $M$, we define the enhanced \EDFM ($\ESRK$) as $\YY_0 = P_N \xi$ and